 Warranty period is twelve (12) months from date of purchase.
 Warranty includes parts and labor (check with AirMax Technologies Inc. for labor allowance rates).
-Cost of returning the goods to AirMax Technologies Inc. is by others.
+An extended twelve (12) month warranty is available, where applicable, at an additional cost, please consult AirMax Technologies Inc. Cost of returning the goods to AirMax Technologies Inc. is by others.
 All warranty parts are to be prepaid by the customer.
 No warranty will be in effect until the equipment is paid for in full.
 Warranty on all equipment sold to customer may be suspended, at AirMax Technologies Inc.'s disgression, until the customers account is in good standing.
 Warranty covers defective components only.
 Normal wear and abuse is not covered.
 The customer's account will be credited only after the defective part has been examined by AirMax Technologies Inc. or the vendor and determined to be defective.